FrontMatter/web-documentation-nextjs/content/docs/getting-started.md

 > **Info**: The BETA docs can be found on [beta.frontmatter.codes](https://beta.frontmatter.codes).

+> **Important**: As there can only be one version running of the extension, you will need to uninstall the main version before installing the beta version.

 ## Welcome screen

 Once installed, Front Matter will open the **welcome screen** the first time Visual Studio Code gets reloaded.